9gustin/react-notion-render/README.md

 | rnr-pink | #FE5D9F |
 | rnr-blue | #0eb7e4 |

-## Upgrades / TO DO:
+## Upgrades:
-For the moment the list it's empty, if you see something more that I forget feel free to add that in this list or fork this repo ;)
+If you find a bug, or want to suggest a feature you can create a [New Issue](https://github.com/9gustin/react-notion-render/issues/new) with that and i will analyze, feel free to create issues.
+Same if you want to contribute with something you can fork this repo and then make an PR with your feature ;)

 ## License